What age is old age? Is there a consensus on this? Is old age just a feeling? If so, how does it feel? So many questions, so little time.

 Comedy is free and everywhere you look if you have a sense of humour.

 Sign on the side of the highway: Mullet and Chips $7-50.
 I thought to myself, that is a steal, a haircut and a feed for $7-50.

 Jerry Seinfeld has a funny take on senior citizens, especially those in the retirement state of Florida.
 Commenting on the way people seem to shrink in stature with old age, coupled with their driving habit of creeping along well under the speed limit, he said the Florida state motto should read: SIT LOW AND DRIVE SLOW.

 Men, for heaven’s sake don’t tuck in your shirt.
 Tight-fitting tucked-in polo shirts stretched by huge, rounded mid-sections and a waistline that hangs over your belt like a verandah over the playpen is not a good look.

 Ladies, wear what you damn-well like!

 And lastly, being happily married in your old age doesn’t mean you have to natter away to each other all the time like two parrots on a perch.
 You’ve already done that.
 A healthy relationship will have plenty of comfortable silences.
-Just knowing someone is there with you, that’s all you need.
+Just knowing someone you love is there with you, that’s all you need.